Waste tracking exemptions

 - waste transported in a pipeline

-- waste activities granted an exemption by the Department of Environment and Science (DES) - read the seeking an exemption for trackable waste guideline (PDF, 158KB) to see if you are eligible
+- waste activities granted an exemption by the Department of the Environment, Tourism, Science and Innovation – read the seeking an exemption for trackable waste guideline (PDF, 445KB) to see if you are eligible

 - transportation of trackable waste in a container if